 This provision does not apply to inmates who are being released to bail.
-In such cases, the inmate is to be released as soon as they have entered their bail acknowledgement.
-An inmate may elect not to enter into bail until a more convenient date or time but a request must be made in writing to this effect.
+In such cases, the inmate is to be released as soon as he/she has entered bail.
+An inmate may elect not to enter his bail until a more convenient date or time but a request must be made in writing to this effect.